djpri/spooky-surprise/notes/characters.md

 ## Major NPCs

-🧓 Elar (Dying Mentor)
+🧓 Elar (Dead Mentor)
-- Role: Former teacher of the current Brichan, now corrupted beyond saving.
+- Role: Former teacher of the current Brichan; died corrupted and unresolved.
-- Motivation: Wants the player to inherit his “light,” though it is tainted.
+- Motivation (in life): Wanted the player to inherit his "light," though it was tainted.
-- Personality: Gentle, guilt‑struck, convinced salvation lies in oblivion.
+- Personality: Was gentle, guilt‑struck, convinced salvation lay in oblivion.
+- Psychological legacy: His unlived life, unintegrated shadow, and unresolved burdens now inhabit the Chasm of Rootdeep — bound in the form of the Cave Guardian.
-- Fear theme: Inheritance of sin — wisdom and corruption from the same source.
+- Fear theme: Inheritance of sin — the wounds of the father become the trials of the child.
+As Jung said: "Nothing has a stronger influence psychologically on their children than the unlived life of the parent."
-- Scene seed: As he dies, his veins unravel into threads of light that writhe like worms, whispering prayers backwards.
+- Scene seed: In death, his corruption did not dissipate but pooled and festered.
+His absence is a presence—a hunger that calls from below.

 🕯️ Sister Maerwyn
 - Role: Keeper of the village pyres.